 Benedictine University is a nonprofit corporation.
 Its endowment primarily consists of the contributed services of the Benedictine monks who teach at the University.
 The annual income from a student's fees covers only a portion of the cost of his or her education.
-Therefore, to meet its educational objective, and in fairness to all students, the University must insist on the following regulation: financial arrangements must be made prior to the first day of the term.
+Therefore, to meet its educational objective, and in fairness to all students, the University must insist on the following regulation: Financial arrangements must be made prior to the first day of the term.

-Tuition

-Tuition and fees are incurred at the time of registration.
+Tuition Tuition and fees are incurred at the time of registration.
 Tuition is due in full within seven calendar days after the first class meeting.
-Benedictine University has partnered with Higher One to provide interest-free monthly payment plans through the TuitionPay Plan for those students seeking arrangements to balance their tuition payments over an extended period of time.
+Benedictine University offers interest-free monthly payment plans through MyBenU for those students seeking arrangements to balance their tuition payments over an extended period of time.

-A "Statement of Accounts" is generated and mailed to your billing or home address once each month.
+A "Statement of Account" is generated and available on MyBenU once each month.
 This statement reflects only that activity which has taken place on your student account in the last billing cycle (similar to your checking/savings/credit card statements of account).
 Please note that payments are expected by the due date regardless of whether a statement is received.
-If you are nearing a payment due date and have not received a statement, please contact Student Accounts at (630) 829-6503 for assistance to determine the amount due.
-Students are encouraged to view their account information online using MyBenU.
+Please contact the Business Office at (630) 829-6503 with any questions regarding your statement.